amalinahamat/Udemy/Complete_DSnML/MachineLearning_Readme.txt

             - assumptions can be violated - regression requires assumptions like normality, homoscedasticity and independence to be met, which may not always hold True

+            ii. logistic regression
+            - create the graph in the form of sigmoid function
+            - logistic regression predicts the output of a categorical depndent variable. therefore the outcome must be a categorical or discrete value. it can be either yes or no, 0 or 1, true or false, etc. but instead of giving the exact value as 0 and 1, it gives the probabilistic values which lie between 0 and 1
+            - logistic regression is used for solving the classification problem
+            - s - shaped curve

+            types of logistic regression
+            - binomial : there can be only 2 possible types of the dependent variables such as 0 or 1, pass or fail, etc
+            - multinomial : there can be 3 or more possible unordered types of the dependent variable such as 'cat','dog', 'sheep'.
+            - ordinal : there can be 3 or more possible ordered types of dependent variables such as 'low', 'medium' or 'high'

+            sigmoid function
+            - y = 1/1+e^-(b0 + b1x)
+            - bo is y-intercept
+            - b1 is slope

         b. classification algorithms are used to predict discrete categories such as classifying emails as spam or non-spam

+        c.
+SUPPORT VECTOR MACHINE (SVM)
+            - powerful supervised learning algorithm used for both classfification and regression tasks
+            - it finds the optimal hyperplane that separates different classes with the maximum margin, making it highly effective at handling complex, high-dimensional data
+            - support vector is the closes datapoint to the margin
+            - however, primarily it is used for the classification problem in machine learning

+            - linear SVM : linear svm is used for linearly separable data, which means if a dataset can be classified into two classes by using a single straight line, then such data is termed as linearly separable data, and classifier is used called linear svm classified

+            - non linear SVM : nonlinear svm is used for non-linealy separated data, which means if a datset cannot be classified by using a straight line, then such data is termed as nonlinear data and classifier used is called non-liner classifier
+            - for nonlinear svm, we have to change the dimension of planes (1d converted to 2d and etc)
+            - if planes consists of X and Y, then we need add new plane Z in Non linear SVM

+            TYPES OF MARGIN
+            - hard margin - the maximum margin hyperplane or the hard margin hyperplane is a hyperplane that properly separates the data points of different categories without any misclassifications. hard to predict the output
+            - soft margin - when the data is not perfectly separable or contains outliers, svm permits a soft margin technique. each data point has a slack variable introduces by the soft margin svm formulation, which soften the strict margin requirement and permits certain misclassification or violations. easy to predict the output

+            APPLICATIONS OF SVM
+            - image recognition : classifying images into different categories
+            - text classification : identifying sentiment, or spam in text data
+            - bioinformatics : predicting protein structures and gene functions
+            - finance : detecting fraud and making trading decisions
+            - medical diagnosis : classifying disease and predicting treatment outcome

+        d. k - nearest neighbour (knn) algorithm
+            - knn is a powerfull supervised learning algorithm used for classification and regression tasks in machine learning
+            - it works by identifying the K closest data points to a new input and making a prediction based on their labels or values

+            - example : suppose we have an image of a creature that looks similar to cat and dog, but we want to know either it is cat or dog. so for this identification, we can use the knn algorithm, as it works on similarity measure. our knn model will find the similar features of the new dataset to the cats and dogs and based on the most similar features, it will put it in either cat or dog category.

+            working step:
+            1. select the number k of the neighbours
+            2. calculate the euclidean distance of k number of neighbours
+            3. take the k neares neighbour as per the calculated euclidean distance
+            4. in the classification problem, the class labels of are determined by performing majority voting. the class with the most occurences among the neighbour becomes the predicted class for the target point in the regression proble, the class label is caluclated by taking average of the target values of k neares neigbours. the calculated average value becomes the predicted output for the target data point

     2. Unsupervised learning